ELTE-DSED/course_data_analysis/README.md

 ## Setup & Installation

 This project was developed in Google Colab.
-To run it locally or in another environment, you'll need Python 3 and the following libraries.
-You can install them using pip:
+To run it locally or in another environment, Python 3 and the following libraries are needed.
+They can be can install using following pip command:

 ```bash
 pip install pandas numpy matplotlib seaborn nltk wordcloud scikit-learn spacy langdetect fuzzywuzzy[speedup] sentence-transformers torch torchvision retvec tensorflow tensorflow-text openpyxl